GOVERNANCE DOCUMENTS

 Statement of Policy

-The Committee is appointed by the Board (1) to assist the Board by identifying individuals qualified to become Board members, and to recommend to the Board the nominees for election as Directors; (2) to adopt and revise, from time to time, corporate governance guidelines applicable to the Company; (3) to recommend to the Board the nominees for each committee of the Board; and (4) serve in an advisory capacity to the Board on matters of organization, and the conduct of Board activities.
+The Committee is appointed by the Board to carry out the Board’s responsibilities relating to corporate governance practices and policies.
+The purpose of the Committee is to: (1) assist the Board by identifying individuals qualified to become Board members, and to recommend to the Board the nominees for election as Directors; (2) recommend to the Board matters of corporate governance, including adopting and revising the Corporate Governance Guidelines; (3) recommend to the Board the nominees for each committee of the Board; (4) lead the Board in its annual review of the Board and management’s performance; (5) serve in an advisory capacity to the Board on matters of organization and the conduct of Board activities; and (6) oversee the Company’s policies and practices on Environment, Social and Governance (“ESG”) matters.

 Authority and Responsibilities